daviddavini/auto-grapher/README.md

 # Auto-Grapher
 A Python program that auto-generates bidirected graphs, provided a function specifying node-to-node connections.
+It accomplishes this by treating each node in the graph as a point mass and each line as a spring, and simulating the physical forces of drag and tension.

 <div>
 <img src="https://user-images.githubusercontent.com/22968625/63206296-beb15280-c066-11e9-868d-c59a51440ccb.jpeg"